AntonKueltz/fastecdsa/README.rst

 ~~~~~~~~~~~~~~~~
 As of version 1.5.1 construction of arbitrary curves in Weierstrass form
 (:code:`y^2 = x^3 + ax + b (mod p)`) is supported.
 I advise against using custom curves for any
 security sensitive applications.
+In versions before v4 no checks on the curve parameters are
-Some sanity checks are done -
+done.
+In v4+ some sanity checks are applied -

-* `p` must be a non-even (not 2) prime
+- :code:`p` must be a non-even (not 2) prime
-* The curve cannot be singular (discriminant equal to 0)
+- The curve cannot be singular (discriminant equal to 0)
-* `(gx, gy)` must be a point on the curve
+- :code:`(gx, gy)` must be a point on the curve
-* `q` must be prime
+- :code:`q` must be prime

-Exhaustive validation checks are not performed e.g., no check that `q` is actually the order of
+Exhaustive validation checks are not performed e.g., no check that :code:`q` is actually the order of
-point `(gx, gy)` is performed.
+point :code:`(gx, gy)` is performed.

 .. code:: python

     from fastecdsa.curve import Curve
     curve = Curve(
         name,  # (str): The name of the curve
-        p,  # (long): The value of p in the curve equation.
+        p,     # (int): The value of p in the curve equation.
-        a,  # (long): The value of a in the curve equation.
+        a,     # (int): The value of a in the curve equation.
-        b,  # (long): The value of b in the curve equation.
+        b,     # (int): The value of b in the curve equation.
-        q,  # (long): The order of the base point of the curve.
+        q,     # (int): The order of the base point of the curve.
-        gx,  # (long): The x coordinate of the base point of the curve.
+        gx,    # (int): The x coordinate of the base point of the curve.
-        gy,  # (long): The y coordinate of the base point of the curve.
+        gy,    # (int): The y coordinate of the base point of the curve.
     )

 Hash Functions